All Collections

 1. Consider the cost of materials and equipment

-To set a fair fee for clear aligner therapy, it's essential to consider the cost of materials and equipment used in the process: digital scanner, impression material, radiographs, aligner cost, staffing, and general practice overhead.
-Then determine the length of time it will take you to complete the case: An hour for the workup, an hour for treatment presentation, 15-30 minutes for each check-in, and perhaps an hour for the final case completion.
-Multiply that number by an estimate of hourly G&A overhead for your practice.
+To set a fair fee for clear aligner therapy, it's essential to consider the cost of materials and equipment used in the process: digital scanner, impression material, radiographs, aligner lab fee, staffing, and general practice overhead.
+Then determine the length of time it will take you to complete the case:

 2. Factor in the complexity of the case